 “I was introduced to adventure at a young age,” says Jim Wiltens.
 “I remember camping at ‘secret’ places on the Feather River, roping down vertical cliffs to visit sea lions, saddling my own horse in the early morning on a working ranch, and backpacking through the Sierra Nevada.
 Each experience increased my confidence, responsibility, and self-esteem.
 At the time, I wouldn’t have used those terms; I just knew that I felt a foot taller.”

 Along with his parents, brother, and sister, Jim helped create Deer Crossing Camp—a summer camp designed to bring out the best qualities in young people with Mother Nature’s help.
-Jim has served as the Camp Director since camp was founded in 1983.
-He loves seeing campers light up when they tell him about getting to the top of a rock wall, turtle swimming in a kayak, or righting a sailboat after a practice capsize.
+Jim served as the Camp Director from camp’s founding in 1983 to 2022.
+He and his wife Ellen McNeil owned and ran camp from 2013 to 2022.
+Jim continues to teach in the leadership programs.
+Jim loves seeing campers light up when they tell him about getting to the top of a rock wall, turtle swimming in a kayak, or righting a sailboat after a practice capsize.